Understanding The Mediation Process

 The Steps In The Mediation Process

-- During your mediation, we will help you negotiate, discuss and address specific issues, and find common ground that can translate into a fair resolution.
+2. During mediation, we will help you negotiate, discuss, and address specific issues, and find common ground that can translate into a fair resolution.